Unity-Technologies/com.unity.multiplayer.docs/CONTRIBUTING.md

 ## <a name="coc"></a> Code of Conduct

-Please help us keep MLAPI open and inclusive.
+Please help us keep Netcode for GameObjects open and inclusive.
 Read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## <a name="ways"></a> Ways to Contribute